The Citizens' Assembly met on Saturday and Sunday, 26-27 November 2016.

 He is a National Research Ethics Advisor for the National Research Ethics Service, a member of NICE’s Highly Specialised Technology Evaluation Committee, co-leader of the Ethical Analysis of Key Concepts GECiP sub-domain in the context of the 100K Genome Project and was recently a member of the Nuffield Council on Bioethics Working Group on research in children.
 He is also a member of the Ethics Committee of the Royal College of General Practitioners and the Thames Valley Priorities Committee in the NHS.
 He is an Associate Editor of the Journal of Medical Ethics.
 Finally, he is Dean and Senior Research Fellow in Philosophy at St. Benet’s Hall, University of Oxford.

-Dr Sheehan's presentation to the Assembly can also be viewed here.
+Dr Sheehan's delivery of his paper on "Thinking about Ethics" was accompanied by a slideshow presentation.
+Dr Sheehan's presentation to the Assembly can also be watched back here.

 Over the course of the weekend the citizens engaged in roundtable discussions, with the assistance of facilitators at each table.
 Further details on the facilitation process are available here.